In this post we’re going to talk about how to run the amazing stunnel program on your Android device, and do so properly!

 IMPORT FROM FILE to import your certificate.

-The line below shows how to specify a cert named test.pem in the
+The line below shows how to specify a cert named my-cert.pem in the

 Using the top right menu, one could open the Advanced Settings window which provides you with the Start on boot option to automatically startup stunnel on boot time.

 You are now ready to start the stunnel process.
 As I have mentioned earlier, you may use the HOME tab to start the stunnel process.